diagrams/diagrams-doc/manual/diagrams-manual.rst

 Use `rotate` to rotate a diagram couterclockwise by a given angle__ about the origin.
-Since `rotate` takes an angle, you must specify an angle type, as in `rotate (80 :: Deg)`.
+Since `rotate` takes an angle, you must specify an angle type, such as `rotate (80 :: Deg)`.
 In the common case that you wish to rotate by an angle specified as a certain fraction of a circle, like `rotate (1/8 :: CircleFrac)`, you can use `rotateBy` instead. `rotateBy` is specialized to only accept fractions of a